DataLabTechTV/datalab/README.md

 Graph loading and computation on top of KùzuDB.
 We support operations like graph loading from S3 parquet files, and node embedding via FRP (Fast Random Projection), which is implemented using node batching with input/output from/to KùzuDB and training on top of PyTorch.

+### ml/

+Complete ML Engineering lifecycle implementation, including feature extraction, and model training and testing, with MLflow experiment tracking and evaluation.
+It also provides a REST API endpoint for inference, prediction logging, and user feedback tracking, implemented using an even-driven architecture based on Kafka topics.
+This optionally serves models using an A/B/n testing approach.
+Finally, we also implement several methods for simulating inference requests and user feedback, based on a monitoring dataset, that we use to compute monitoring metrics over time, like prediction drift, feature drift, estimated performance, or user evaluation.

 ### shared/

-Includes five modules:
+Includes the following modules:

-- `settings`, which loads and provides access to environment variables and other relevant constants;
+- `settings` – loads and provides access to environment variables and other relevant constants;
-- `storage`, which handles mid-level S3 storage operations, like creating a dated directory structure, uploading and downloading files and directories, or managing the manifest files;
+- `storage` – handles mid-level S3 storage operations, like creating a dated directory structure, uploading and downloading files and directories, or managing the manifest files;
+- `cache` – provides utilities to manage filesystem-based caching based on a user data directory (usually `~/.cache/datalab`);
-- `lakehouse`, which connects the DuckDB engine and helps with tasks like exporting datasets, or loading the latest snapshot for an export;
+- `lakehouse` – connects the DuckDB engine and helps with tasks like exporting datasets, or loading the latest snapshot for an export;
-- `templates` contains helper functions and `string.Template` instances to produce files like `init.sql`;
+- `templates` – contains helper functions and `string.Template` instances to produce files like `init.sql`;
+- `color` – palette and color processing utilities, mostly used to support plotting;
+- `logging` – interceptor logger to replace inconsistent logging utilities (e.g., from `uvicorn`).
-- `tools` provides a function per CLI tool (callable via `dlctl tools`), for example to generate the `init.sql` file described in the `templates` module.
+- `tools` – provides a function per CLI tool (callable via `dlctl tools`), for example to generate the `init.sql` file described in the `templates` module;
+- `utils` – provides a `@timed` annotator to print run time, and function name sanitization code.

+### notebooks/

+Jupyter notebook for prototyping or standalone analyzes.
+Notebooks are dropped directly on the root path, since all data is loaded and saved to the DuckLake instance.

 ### scripts/